blukatdevelopment/AIFun/README.md

 # AI Fun
-I'm going to have fun with AI here.
-Move along.
+This is just a repo for me to fiddle around with AI projects for fun.